semaphore-paymaster/semaphore-paymaster/README.md

+# ERC4337 Semaphore Paymaster

+A privacy-preserving paymaster implementation using Semaphore Protocol for ERC4337 Account Abstraction.
+This paymaster allows users to pay for gas using zero-knowledge proofs of membership in a Semaphore group.

+## 🔒 Features

+- Privacy-preserving gas sponsorship using zero-knowledge proofs
+- Group-based access control for gas payments
+- Integration with Semaphore Protocol for membership verification
-# ERC4337 Smart Account Development Template
+- Compatible with ERC4337 Account Abstraction standard

-This Porject provides a template for developing ERC4337 Smart Accounts.
-With an integrated bundler for testing.

 ## 🚀 Quick Start